Can I Save My Home by Filing?

 Seek the Assistance of Our Kansas City Bankruptcy Attorneys

 Many homeowners in Missouri and Kansas are curious as to whether filing Chapter 13 bankruptcy will prevent their homes from being foreclosed upon.
-What if you have already received notice from the bank that your home in going into foreclosure?
+What if you have already received notice from the bank that your home is going into foreclosure?
 At Patton & Dean, LLC, we understand that many families who simply cannot pay all of the bills want to keep their homes if there is any way possible.
 Below, we will attempt to alleviate your worries and concerns, explaining how Chapter 13 can prevent foreclosure and the possible loss of your home.

 How Chapter 13 Can Help Save Your Home